cyberbotics/epuck_ros2/installation/README.md

 ```
 ping raspberrypi.local
 ```
-or if your device doesn't support `mDNS` you will need to use `nmap` to [discover pi-puck's IP address](https://www.raspberrypi.org/documentation/remote-access/ip-address.md).
+Or, if your device doesn't support `mDNS` you will need to use `nmap` to [discover pi-puck's IP address](https://www.raspberrypi.org/documentation/remote-access/ip-address.md).

 Then, connect to the pi-puck via SSH:
 ```